Could I be a foster parent?

 What type of child would be placed and how long would they live with me?

 Children enter foster care through no fault of their own.
-Due to a number of reasons, at least in the moment, their parents are unable to care them.
+Due to a number of reasons, at least in the moment, their parents are unable to care for them.
 Many children entering foster care will be reunited with their birth parents or extended family members.
-Other children will need an adoptive home and sometimes foster parents become their child’s adoptive family.
+Other children will need an adoptive home, and sometimes foster parents become their child’s adoptive family.

 Children in foster care range from 0 to 21 years old, have experienced trauma, and may have a hard time trusting adults.
 Some children may have emotional or physical challenges which have the best outcomes when they are part of a family.